suhovius/AsciiArtify/doc/Concept.md

 So `podman` does not seem to be a good option for start-up project where speed of development matters and so infrastructure should be able to be maintained smoothly as well.

+---

 ### Decision Algorithm
 ![Decision Algorithm](.data/Local_Kubernetes_Choices_Algorithm.png)

+---

 ### Recommended Tool
-`k3d` is ligtweight solution with minimal set of core features that shoud be enough for PoC and MVP start-up project phases.
+`k3d` + `docker` is ligtweight solution with minimal set of core features that should be enough for PoC and MVP start-up project phases.
-And later on in case of project success and growth it will be possible to migrate into full-fledged and heavy `k8s` solution.
+And later on in case of project success and growth and actual need it will be possible to migrate into full-fledged and heavy `k8s` solution.

+---

 ### Usage Demo